MinmusLin/MinmusLin.github.io/_pages/about.md

 - 👨‍🎓 Class Monitor, Class 1, Software Engineering, School of Computer Science and Technology (2022 cohort)
 - 🎖️ Awarded "Outstanding Volunteer" by Freshman Institute (2022-2023), with nearly 200h of volunteer service
-- 🏆 President, Huawei Technology Club, School of Computer Science and Technology, Tongji University
+- 🏆 President, Huawei Student Technology Club, School of Computer Science and Technology, Tongji University
 - 🏆 2024 Huawei Developer Program (HSD) Tongji University Campus Ambassador
 - 💞 Member, Zhongying Public Welfare Promotion Association, Tongji University
-- 👨‍🏫 Senior Peer Mentor, Academic Development and Guidance Center & Student Growth Center, Jiading Campus
+- 👨‍🏫 Senior Peer Mentor, Academic Guidance and Development Center, Tongji University

+<span class="anchor" id="self-evaluation"></span>

+# Self-Evaluation

+- 🎓 Achieved outstanding academic performance during undergraduate studies, proficient in core computer science knowledge such as data structures and algorithms, operating systems, computer networks, and design patterns, with strong system analysis and design capabilities.
+- ⏰ Served as the group leader for nearly all courses during undergraduate studies, demonstrating excellent project planning and team coordination skills, able to collaborate efficiently with team members and drive project progress effectively.
+- 📑 Passionate about technology, with strong programming habits, clear code structure, and attention to detail and maintainability, capable of quickly mastering new technologies and applying them to practical projects.
+- 💡 Enthusiastic about sports, maintaining good physical fitness and a positive attitude towards life, able to handle high-intensity work challenges.

+# 🥰 Take a look at my repositories and let's get in touch!

 <br><br>